 “That’s right, no matter what the weather, my boys are in shorts.
 Yup, it’s a balmy 26 degrees this morning, definitely shorts weather,” she wrote.

-Susan Corcoran’s twin 8-year-old boys Cameron and Colin wear shorts through the cold, snowy Buffalo winters.
+Susan Corcoran’s twin boys Cameron and Colin wear shorts through the cold, snowy Buffalo winters.
 They immediately change into shorts when they get home from school.
 They’d wear shorts to school if they could, but the uniforms mandate pants.
 They say they’re hot and shorts keep them comfortable, but Corcoran suspects another reason.

 “Testosterone definitely keeps them warmer, body hair keeps them warmer."
-But boys may have other reasons for sporting shorts, she notes.
+But boys may have other reasons for sporting shorts, she noted.
 "My son gets a lot of attention when he wears less than usual clothing in cold weather.
 He gets to express his autonomy.”

 Her winter clothing guidelines: No shorts or light jackets when the temperature is dangerously cold.
 On moderate days, she won’t insist her kids wear pants.
 She wants them to make their own choices and she’s found that after a few cold days in shorts, they wear pants without being prompted.

-“There is more value to building resilience and responsibility to learn the lesson on their own time,” she says.
+“There is more value to building resilience and responsibility to learn the lesson on their own time,” she said.
 “I also don’t want my kids to prefer to be frozen rather than to prove me right.”

 Schindler also stopped battling her sons: “I used to insist, take away privileges and ruin many a morning until I realized that they are not me (I’m wearing sweatshirts in my house with the thermostat on 70).
 If they’re really cold, they’ll put on pants or a coat.
 And that’s that.”